 This is a sponsored post.
 I received compensation for writing this review.
 All opinions are my own, and I would never share a product that I didn’t love.
 You can read more in my policies.

 Baby E isn’t a baby anymore.
 I don’t think I realized it when he turned one and was officially a toddler.
 It took a couple of months until he actually seemed more like a little boy than a baby.
 Toddlerhood must be a difficult stage.
 It’s difficult to communicate, you still have to take naps, and it seems like the world caters to either babies or big kids.
 They’re in this sort of childhood limbo.
 I especially notice this when it comes to toddler diaper changes.
-Many of the diaper changing mats that worked when E was an infant didn’t work for him as a toddler.
+You definitely get into a routine with your little one too.
+Typically it goes something like: wake up, change diaper, feed, play, nap, repeat.
+Furthermore, many of the diaper changing mats that worked when E was an infant didn’t work for him as a toddler.

 Toddler diaper changes are a huge challenge.
 Baby E resists every time by running away and playing an adorable game of hide-and-seek.
 We’ve struggled to find a set up and a system that works for our tall toddler.
 Our diaper changing table was retired long ago because he tries to launch himself over the edge.
 The pads that worked when he was an infant now fit approximately half his body, meaning he hangs uncomfortably off the edge.
 I was offered the opportunity to review the Lessy Messy mat, and I was so excited because I knew we needed to try something different for toddler diaper changes.
 This mat is a game changer.